Traffic Management Problems

 that specifies the hosts

-field will perform an SNI match on incoming requests.
+field will perform an SNI11 match on incoming requests.

 For example, the following configuration would only allow requests that match *.example.com